-- Scheduled Trade Permit (permit no. 2014/005/17/1/17/4/R) issued on 15 September 2021 in terms of Chapter 9 of the ULM's Environmental Health By-Laws to operate scheduled trade activities. - The property currently holds a Zoning Certificate for 'General Industry', however an application to rezone to 'Harbor- bound industry with consent uses of "Industry-Noxious" is underway.
+- Scheduled Trade Permit (permit no. 2014/005/17/1/1/7/4/R) issued on 15 September 2021 in terms of Chapter 9 of the ULM's Environmental Health By-Laws to operate scheduled trade activities.
+It should be noted that the Schedule Trade Permit renewal was submitted to the Municipality (Air Quality Management Unit - City of UMhlathuze) and an existing permit extension was granted until a new permit was issued. - The property currently holds a Zoning Certificate for 'General Industry', however an application to rezone to 'Harbor- bound industry with consent uses of "Industry-Noxious" is underway.